https://www.freightcenter.com

 If you are not familiar with the terms consignor and consignee, it’s easiest to think of them this way:

-• The consignor is the shipper, aka the person or entity that sends the shipment.
+- The consignor is the shipper, the person or entity that sends the shipment.

-Some of the stressful situations that occur with a freight shipment happen because the consignors and consignees haven’t communicated clearly with each other.
+Some of the stressful situations with a freight shipment happen because the consignors and consignees haven’t communicated clearly with each other.
 You don’t want to wait until there is a problem to communicate.
-Like the saying goes, the only dumb question is the one that isn’t asked.
-So, communicate, ask questions and make sure everyone is on the same page throughout the shipping process, because communication between all parties is crucial to a successful shipment.
+As the saying goes, the only dumb question is the one that isn’t asked.
+So, communicate, ask questions, and ensure everyone is on the same page throughout the shipping process because communication between all parties is crucial to a successful shipment.
 Now for the 5 stress-relieving tips!

 Reduce Shipping Stress For Consignors